tonishka/tp/docs/DeveloperGuide.md

 2. the parsing of the command

 The deletion functionality sets the fields to return to their initial empty values.
-It can be illustrated in the code snippets below:
+It is illustrated in the code snippets below:

 ```java
     // Single-valued fields